- 1 Hanging Gardens of Bali, Ubud

-At Singapore’s futuristic Marina Bay Sands Hotel, the pool isn’t just another amenity—it’s the main attraction.
-A vertigo inducing 57-storys above ground, the 500-foot pool is an architectural feat of derring-do.
-Kick back in one of the poolside lounger and give your ‘Gram followers something to talk about.
+At Singapore’s futuristic Marina Bay Sands hotel, the pool isn’t just another amenity—it’s the main attraction.
+A vertigo inducing 57 stories above ground, the 500-foot infinity pool is an architectural feat of derring-do.
+Kick back in one of the poolside lounger and give your ‘gram followers something to talk about.

 The Library, Thailand